-Land and capital work-in-progress are not depreciated.
+Plots of land and capital work-in-progress are not depreciated.

 Depreciation is calculated using the straight-line method to allocate their cost, net of their residual values, over their estimated useful lives.
 Estimated useful lives of the assets as follows: